skypilot-org/skypilot/docs/source/serving/update.rst

       memory: 32+
       accelerators: T4

-You can update it to use a new resource configuration for each replica, such as:
+It is possible to update it to use a new resource configuration for all replicas, such as:

 .. code-block:: yaml